mapmeld/HousePlot/readme.md

 <a href="http://houseplot.herokuapp.com">HousePlot</a> uses a node.js server and a neo4j graph database to build a street network from OpenStreetMap data.

-Visiting <a href="http://houseplot.herokuapp.com/streets/3208">a street's page</a> shows you all named streets which are connected to it. <a href="http://www.openstreetmap.org/?lat=32.75212&lon=-83.871&zoom=15&layers=M">Look at the map</a> to see the actual street network.
+Visiting <a href="http://houseplot.herokuapp.com/streets/709">a street's page</a> shows you all named streets which are connected to it.

+## Using Neo4j, a graph database

 HousePlot stores houses as Points and links them to Streets.
-This allows us to search for all houses demolished on a street:
+Then Streets are linked to any connecting Streets.
+This allows us to collect information on a network / neighborhood level.

+<a href="http://houseplot.herokuapp.com/demolished/709">/demolished</a> searches for demolished houses on a street:

     var params = {
         streetId: req.query['id'] * 1,